ConfederacyOfGaia/Gaia/campaign-log.md

 Niamh does not take a watch on this night; she is still recuperating.
 If they make a thing about it, Arris will take 2 watches.

-#### Fifth Day (13th of Peaksummer)
+### Fifth Day (13th of Peaksummer)

 More grasslands.

 Not long after mid-day, Romero notices smoke rising over a ridge to the south, but, unlike the previous day, there's no road heading in that direction, and the guards and Quilyn can confirm there are no known settlements in that direction.
-If they decide to investigate, it's the Bandit Camp (see below).
+If they decide to investigate, it's a Bandit Camp.

 In the afternoon, the caravan needs to make an unanticipated stop, as one of the wagon's horses injures itself on the road.
-Marcus decides to make camp earlier than usual, since the caravan made excellent time the day before.
+Marcus will decide to make camp earlier than usual, since the caravan made excellent time the day before.

-Buckley and Romero spend time practicing with their weapons while they still have daylight.
-Romero clearly has no skill with the longsword that Buckley is trying to teach him to fight with, so he becomes frustrated and attacks Buckley with a combo of *light* (Quickened to a bonus action to blind Buckley) then *aerobolt* (action to knock him back).
-Ensure that this is obvious to the party; this is intended to trigger conversations about magic.

-##### Bandit Camp

-If the party decides to investigate the bandit camp, there are 4 bandits and a bandit captain.
-Buckley, Romero, Arrin and Niamh are not interested in starting trouble with bandits that are not attacking them, and so will not go with the party if they choose to investigate.

-The bandit camp will be situated under an immense downed tree (BotW-style), and they won't be expecting trouble, so the party might be able to get a surprise round.

-The bandit captain wields Ragespike.
-He is level 5, so he has a proficiency bonus of +3, and he has already used this ability once during this cycle, so he has 2 more uses.
-When wielding Ragespike, he has +1 to hit, and when it is activated it does an additional 1d6 lightning damage.

-If they fight and prevail, in addition to Ragespike and normal camping and traveling gear, they'll find dirty jerkins, poor quality shortswords, a total of 51 gilders, and a bag containing 27 gold coins and 41 silver coins.

-#### Fifth Night
+### Fifth Night

-Uneventful night.
-Since the truth has come out about Romero, he seems more at ease, and uses *dancing lights* and *smoke shape* playfully during his shift.
+The party reaches the crossroads: The White Forest Road butts up against the Great Zephyran road.

 \page

+## Notes

+- Session date: 2018-07-30
+- Location: Aldan's house
+- In attendance (table order):
+  - Joe (Cloaken)
+  - Rob (Silver-eye)
+  - Aldan (Dav)
+  - Annie (Quilyn)
+  - Chris (Val)

+### Fourth Day

+- Picked up immediately after the fight (replayed a tiny bit of the last session).
+- They told Marcus what happened, and Marcus immediately packed up the caravan and got them on the road.
+- The party is worried about the undead attacking, and make plans to keep the caravan safe.
+Cloaken and Quilyn lead the caravan, Dav hangs back, Val flanks to the north, and Silver-eye flanks to the south.
+- They passed Orlane, decided not to visit it
+  - When they were overtaken by the farmer from Orlane who was leaving his home, they asked him several questions.
+    - Farmer's name is Steve and his mule was Albert (Alfred?)
+    - Steve says Orlane is cursed: People disappear for a while, then reappear.
+When they reappear, they're different.
+Sometimes people disappear and never return.
+    - Steve's wife and daughter disappeared and were found killed, floating in the river
+    - Steve is leaving Orlane and going to start a new life in Nelsa
+  - Their conversation with Steve might have left them interested in going back

+### Fourth Night

+- Niamh doesn't take a watch, as she's recuperating.
+Quilyn uses *song of rest*, which greatly helps Niamh heal during her sleep.
+- Davry and Buckley discussed the undead that they fought.
+- Cloaken and Romero take a watch, and Cloaken catches Romero using *smoke shape*, and Romero admits to being able to use magic.
+  - Romero says he can't do much, just a few things.

+### Fifth Day

+- They are still worried about the undead attacking them, and they make plans to keep the caravan safe.
+- They notice smoke to the south.
+There collectively decide it's probably bandits, but elect not to investigate.
+- When the horse injures itself, Silver-eye uses Animal Handling and a *cure wounds* spell to heal it, and the caravan loses no time.

+### Fifth Night

+- The party reaches the crossroads, and finds Steve's wagon.
+  - No sign of Steve
+  - Val does a Survival check and finds tracks
+  - Tracks lead to a copse of trees not far from the road
+- In the trees, they sneak and find 3 wights standing around something.
+  - They formulate a plan, and attack.
+    - The wights were standing around the acid-corroded body of Steve.
+- Cloaken notices two other groups of 3 wights, also standing around
+  - Second group, they attack more coherently.
+    - The wights were standing around the body of Steve's mule, also being corroded by acid.
+  - Third group is standing around something
+    - Coordinated attack
+    - Find a nest of gemstones: 1 red, 1 green, 1 blue, and about a dozen inert stones
+- The party is starting to figure out what the gems are for and what they do.

+Ended the session at the end of the last combat with the wights, because my ride showed up.
+The next session will start approximately here.

+\page

+# Session 4

+___
+- **Date:** 2018-08-14
+- **Party Level:** 2

+## Prep

+### Fifth Night

+The caravan will set up for the night by the crossroads.

-#### Sixth Day (14th of Peaksummer)
+### Sixth Day (14th of Peaksummer)

-On the sixth day, they reach another crossroads.
-The White Forest Road butts up against the Great Zephyran Road, which runs north/south.

-There is a large road sign, with several signs on it
+There is a large road sign, with several signs on it.

+#### Signs

-##### Signs
+##### North

-These signs point north:

 1. Central Gaia
 1. Whisperwood